-- Schedule a deployment: In the environment triggers tab, under scheduling make sure you add a deployment schedule using cron expressions based on the interval you would like to check the drift.
-For example if you would like to check the drift twice a day at 10AM and at 7PM enter
+- Schedule a drift detection job: In the environment Settings tab, under Drift Detection make sure you add a cron expression based on the interval you would like to check the drift.
+For example, if you would like to check the drift twice a day at 10AM and at 7PM enter

-- Add Slack/Teams Notification: To get notified directly in Slack or Microsoft Teams when a drift has been detected, set up notifications targets on your project settings under Notifications.
+- Add Slack/Teams Notification: To get notified directly in Slack or Microsoft Teams when a drift has been detected, set up notifications targets & events on your project settings under Notifications.

 You can set the following types of events:

 - Drift detected - The remote resources have been changed.

 - No drift detected - The remote resources are synced with your infrastructure code.

 - Drift failed - The task has failed for some reason.

 You can read more about notifications here.